Jimmy Dorsey

-James Francis Dorsey (February 29, 1904 – June 12, 1957) was an American jazz clarinetist, saxophonist, composer and big band leader.
+James Francis Dorsey (February 29, 1904 – June 12, 1957) was an American jazz clarinetist, saxophonist, composer, and big band leader.
 He recorded and composed the jazz and pop standards "I'm Glad There Is You (In This World of Ordinary People)" and "It's the Dreamer in Me".
-His other major recordings were "Tailspin", "John Silver", "So Many Times", "Amapola", "Brazil (Aquarela do Brasil)", "Pennies from Heaven" with Bing Crosby, Louis Armstrong, and Frances Langford, "Grand Central Getaway", and "So Rare".
+His other major recordings were "Tailspin", "John Silver", "So Many Times", "Amapola", "Brazil" ("Aquarela do Brasil"), "Pennies from Heaven" (with Bing Crosby, Louis Armstrong, and Frances Langford), "Grand Central Getaway", and "So Rare".
 He played clarinet on the seminal jazz standards "Singin' the Blues" in 1927 and the original 1930 recording of "Georgia on My Mind", which were inducted into the Grammy Hall of Fame.

 Early life

 Jimmy Dorsey was born on Leap Day 1904 in Shenandoah, Pennsylvania, United States, the first son of Theresa Langton Dorsey and Thomas Francis Dorsey.
 His father, Thomas, was initially a coal miner, but would later become a music teacher and marching-band director.
-Both Jimmy and his younger brother, Tommy Dorsey, were musically active during their childhoods and by the age of seven, Jimmy was already playing with his father's band.
-He made his first public appearance at the age of 9 while playing trumpet with J. Carson McGee's King Trumpeters in New York in 1913.
-He switched to alto saxophone in 1915, and then learned clarinet.
-Jimmy Dorsey played on a clarinet outfitted with the Albert system of fingering, as opposed to the more common Boehm system used by most of his contemporaries including Benny Goodman and Artie Shaw.
+Both Jimmy and his younger brother, Tommy, were musically active during their childhoods, and by the age of seven, Jimmy was already playing with his father's band.
+He made his first public appearance at age nine while playing trumpet with J. Carson McGee's King Trumpeters in New York in 1913.
+He switched to alto saxophone in 1915 and then learned clarinet.
+Dorsey played an Albert system clarinet, as opposed to the more common Boehm system used by most of his contemporaries, including Benny Goodman and Artie Shaw.

-With his brother Tommy playing trombone, they formed Dorsey's Novelty Six, later called Dorsey's Wild Canaries, one of the first jazz bands to broadcast.
-In 1924 he joined the California Ramblers (who were based in New York City).
+With his brother Tommy on trombone, they formed Dorsey's Novelty Six, later called Dorsey's Wild Canaries, one of the first jazz bands to broadcast.
+In 1924, he joined the California Ramblers (based in New York City).
 He did much freelance radio and recording work throughout the 1920s.
 The brothers also appeared as session musicians on many jazz recordings.
 He joined Ted Lewis's band in 1930, with whom he toured Europe.
-The same year, he played clarinet on the iconic jazz standard "Georgia on My Mind" in 1930 with Hoagy Carmichael and His Orchestra which featured Bix Beiderbecke on cornet.
+The same year, he played clarinet on the iconic jazz standard "Georgia on My Mind" in 1930, with Hoagy Carmichael and His Orchestra, which featured Bix Beiderbecke on cornet.
 Dorsey married Jane Porter in 1928, and they had one daughter, Julia.
-Jane Porter and Dorsey divorced in 1949.
+Porter and Dorsey divorced in 1949.